EUMETNET/meteogate-documentation/docs/4-operating-and-maintaining-community-components.md

 Further guidance and examples will be added to the API Management Tool documentation as the scheme is finalized.

-> _<to be updated> Route names / naming schemes / hierarchy <- guidance needed on the naming scheme: The URL that someone will use to access e.g. E-SOH data via MeteoGate GW. i.e. meteogate.api.eu/XXX - Stuart and Vegar to make a proposal_
+> _[to be updated] - Route names / naming schemes / hierarchy <- guidance needed on the naming scheme: The URL that someone will use to access e.g. E-SOH data via MeteoGate GW. i.e. meteogate.api.eu/XXX - Stuart and Vegar to make a proposal_

 ### Managing Admin Users